codex-laboratories/.github/profile/README.md

 # Codex Laboratories
-Welcome to Codex Laboatories we are currently working on a startup building a smart city solution for medium sized city specifically Lipa City
+Welcome to Codex Laboratories we are currently working on a startup building a smart city solution for medium sized city specifically Lipa City